 Iron Man, like so many of other Marvel superheroes was created in the early 1960’s Silver Age by Stan Lee along with Larry Lieber, Don Heck and Jack Kirby.
 Every incarnation aside from the Ultimate version has had points of constant similarity.
 He’s always been Tony Stark, an irresponsible weapons dealer, who has his outlook on life changed by injury and imprisonment.
 He has always developed the armour himself and being a futurist, he always seeks to improve it.

-The 60’s was not the best time for licensed action figures so it wasn’t until 1975 when the first Mego Iron Man emerged in their World’s Greatest Super Heroes line along with the Hulk, Tarzan and Falcon.
-Iron Man was clad in a one-piece jumpsuit and with a smiling helmet and became something of a favourite with Mego fans.
+The 60’s were not the best time for licensed action figures so it wasn’t until 1975 that the first Mego Iron Man emerged in their World’s Greatest Super Heroes line along with the Hulk, Tarzan and Falcon.
+Iron Man was clad in a one-piece jumpsuit and with a smiling helmet that became something of a favourite with Mego fans.

 However, one area of contention among fans has been the fact that this figure included a nose, but many comic fans will point out that for a brief period in the seventies Iron Man did have a nose in the comics.

 These figures came in their own store counter display box, which has become almost impossible to find in mint condition as only a few have survived the ravages of time.